jnsp/nvim-config/README.md

 ## References

-I got a help to configure my nvim settings by some excellent articles.
+I got a help to configure my nvim settings from some excellent articles.
-Thanks the authors for sharing their experience.
+Thanks to the authors for sharing their experience.

 * https://www.vimfromscratch.com/articles/vim-for-python/
 * https://jdhao.github.io/2018/12/24/centos_nvim_install_use_guide_en/